abhijeetkrishna/-WingDiscEversion_theory/README.md

 We analyze the growth patterns in the *Drosophila* wing disc during its transformation from a larva to a pupa.
 Growth patterns are obtained from processing segmented data from microscopic images.
 Using a spring lattice, we then verify whether these growth patterns can explain the 3D shape change in the wing disc.

 ## Folders
-- Experimental_data - data obtained from segmented images of wing disc (Jana Fuhrmann)
+- Gallery - Representative simulation results and some presentations
-- Experimental_data_analysis - scripts and processed data
+- Experiments - data obtained from segmented images of wing disc (Jana Fuhrmann) and their analysis
-- Simulation_data - scripts to run simulations and raw data of simulations
+- Simulations - scripts to run simulations, raw data of simulations, and their analysis
-- Simulation_data_analysis - data processed from simulations (crosssections, final meshes)
+- Environment - list of all packages used and note on how to create a virtual environment
-- Results - Plots and description for publication
+- Publication - Plots and description for publication

 ## Getting Started <a name = "getting_started"></a>